serverpod/serverpod_docs/docs/05-concepts/10-authentication/05-custom-overrides.md

-# Custom integration
+# Custom overrides

-Serverpod is designed to make it as simple as possible to implement custom authentication integrations.
+Serverpod is designed to make it as simple as possible to implement custom authentication overrides.
 The framework comes with an integrated auth token creation, validation, and communication system.
-With a simple setup, it is easy to generate tokens and include them in authenticated communication with the server.
+With a simple setup, it is easy to generate custom tokens and include them in authenticated communication with the server.

 ## Server setup